Top 12 secure file-sharing tools for accountants

 A screenshot of Microsoft OneDrive, a popular free file sharing tool.

-OneDrive offers much of what you’d expect from a file storage and sharing service, although the 5 GB of free storage is less than what you get with Google and Apple’s equivalents.
+Microsoft OneDrive is a free file-sharing service for those with a Microsoft account.
+It offers much of what you’d expect from a file storage and sharing service, although the 5 GB of free storage is less than what you get with Google and Apple’s equivalents.
 With OneDrive, you can:

 • Auto-sync and backup your documents, pictures, desktop, and settings